 The difference in TV and cinema frame sizes

-The following graphic depicts the most important frame sizes for TV and cinema frame sizes:
+The following graphic depicts the most common frame sizes for TV and cinema frame sizes:

 Keep this in mind when you encode your (self-hosted) video for a website